 This randomised controlled trial, led by researchers at Deakin University, aims to adapt our effective sleep interventions for children with ADHD to determine whether similar benefits to child sleep, behaviour, learning and parent mental health can be realised for children with autism and behavioural sleep problems.

 Smiling Mind in partnership with Early Childhood Australia (ECA) have developed a new pre-school mindfulness program called Smiling Mini Minds.
 Smiling Mind and ECA have asked the Murdoch Children’s Research Institute (MCRI) to evaluate the Smiling Mini Minds program.
 As part of the evaluation, the study team want to find out how easy / hard it is for educators to run the program within their early learning centre (ELC) room and whether the program makes any difference to children’s emotions, behaviour or sleep.
-To find this out, the study will compare ELC educators and children that run and receive the program with educators and children who do not.
-Following baseline data collection, educators will be randomly assigned to either the ‘Program Group’ or the ‘Usual Care Group’.
-Children will be placed in the group their educator is in.
-Educator and parent-reported follow-up data collection will occur three and 12 months post randomisation.
+To find this out, the study comparse ELC educators and children that run and receive the program with educators and children who do not.
+Following baseline data collection, educators are randomly assigned to either the ‘Program Group’ or the ‘Usual Care Group’.
+Children are placed in the group their educator is in.
+Educator and parent-reported follow-up data collection occurs at three and 12 months post randomisation.

 Ambulatory care sensitive conditions across Sweden, USA, Canada, Australia and England (SUCA)